ycrc/Monitor/README.md

 ## To install
 Create a conda env that contains python3, psutil, pandas, and matplotlib

+Optionally jupyter if you want to run the display code in jupyter

 ## To run

 python3 monitor.py prog arg1 arg2 arg3